What’s New in the Simcyp Simulator v17?

 The Simcyp® Simulator links in vitro data to in vivo ADME (absorption, distribution, metabolism, and excretion) and pharmacokinetic/pharmacodynamic (PK/PD) outcomes to help explore potential clinical complexities prior to human studies and support decision-making in drug development.

-Join this webinar with Nikunjkumar Patel, Oliver Hatley, and Matthew Harwood to learn how the latest updates in the Simcyp Simulator v17 will help provide insights that support developing safer, more effective medications.
+Watch this webinar with Nikunjkumar Patel, Oliver Hatley, and Matthew Harwood to learn how the latest updates in the Simcyp Simulator v17 will help provide insights that support developing safer, more effective medications.
 These enhancements include:

 - Expansion of Populations Library: Cancer patients differ from healthy people in terms of their demographics and their abundances of blood plasma binding proteins and hepatic transporters.
 These changes can mean that the pharmacokinetics of a drug may be altered in this population.
 The Simcyp Simulator v17 includes a new virtual cancer population as a generic population template for modeling PBPK in oncology.